FailAcademy/learning/wdp-vancouver/_lessons/week-06/01-intro-to-php.md

 Let's create a function in PHP that allows us to `print_r` our arrays automatically wrapped in `<pre>` tags.

-Refer back to the earlier example of how to do this without a function, and think about what you'll need to pass in as a parameter.
+Refer back to the earlier example of how to do this without a function, and think about what you'll need to pass in as a parameter for this function.

 Once you build you function, try it out on the `$months` array.